Eisenmonoxid/S7Patcher/README.md

 ## Usage
 Before using the S7Patcher, make sure that the game has been launched successfully at least once.
 Simply drag&drop your game executable (Settlers7R.exe) onto the S7Patcher application **OR** start the application and input the path to the file manually.
-The S7Patcher has only been tested on the Steam Gold Edition, it may or may not work on other versions.
+The S7Patcher works with the original release of the game and both History Editions.

 *Find the Settlers7R.exe here:*
 ```